Jump to:

 History

-For patients with agitation and aggression, a detailed history should include the history of the inciting injury or disease, social history (including education, employment), medical history (including neurological, psychiatric and endocrine systems), sleep history, nutritional status, and pain assessment.
-History of substance abuse, including drugs, tobacco, and alcohol use, are important as withdrawal, craving, and other sequela of use could contribute to the patient’s agitation and aggression.
-In addition to the patient’s reports of agitation and aggression, it is also helpful to get input from other observers, such as caregivers.
+For patients with agitation and aggression, a detailed history should include the history of the inciting injury or disease, description of agitation/aggressive behavior (from patient, observer, family, or caregivers), psychosocial history (including pre-injury behavioral traits, education, employment, substance abuse), medical history (including neurological, psychiatric and endocrine systems), sleep history, nutritional status, and pain assessment.
+Bowel and bladder changes, including constipation, urinary retention, and incontinence, require thorough investigation because they may indicate infection or other serious pathology.
+It is important to review all medications including recent additions, discontinuations, or changes.
+History of substance abuse, including drugs, tobacco, and alcohol use, are important as withdrawal, craving, and other sequela of use could contribute to the patient’s agitation and aggression.5

-Efforts should be made to communicate directly with the patient to elicit history.
-This is important to not only better understand their history, but may also reduce patient’s frustrations that they are not being included in their care.
+Efforts should be made to communicate directly with the patient to elicit relevant information.
+This is important to not only better understand their history but may also reduce patient’s frustrations that they are not being included in their care.
 Techniques such as the utilization of yes/no questions may be indicated in the setting of aphasia or other communication barriers.

 For patients with apathy, the history should include past medical history (including history of psychiatric illness), personality changes, and progression of disease.
-To rule out a potentially treatable cause of apathy, screening for depression should be done early.
+To rule out a potentially treatable cause of apathy, screening for depression should be completed.3

 Physical examination

 For agitation and aggression, the physical exam should include vital signs (may be abnormal in cases of infection or medical instability), neurological examination (could provide focal findings or clues to the underlying pathology), cardiovascular and pulmonary evaluations (acute medical issues), and musculoskeletal examination (potential sources of discomfort or pain).
-Assessment for aphasia, hallucinations, memory deficits, and other issues may yield clues about agitation and aggression.
+Assessment of overall level of cognition, alertness, insight, aphasia, hallucinations, memory deficits, and other issues may yield clues about agitation and aggression.10

 Functional assessment

 Patients with agitation and aggression require careful functional assessments.
 Agitation and aggression are associated with abnormalities in executive function, impulse regulation, and impaired ability to perform basic self-care tasks.
 Further, the behaviors associated with agitation and aggression can interfere with caregiving activities in patients who would benefit from assistance.
-The negative effect on ability to function can be profound.3,11 Ranchos Los Amigos scale may be helpful in categorizing TBI patient’s recovery progression and for communicating their status with other team members.
+The negative effect on ability to function can be profound.
+Ranchos Los Amigos scale may be helpful in categorizing TBI patient’s recovery and for communicating their status with other team members.2,8

 For apathy, the patient’s affect as well as what they do from a functional standpoint should be assessed.
-It is important to differentiate whether patients are not doing activities of daily living (ADLs)/self-care because they are not motivated, or not being able to remember to do those tasks due to cognitive impairment or lack of insight.
+It is important to differentiate whether patients are not doing activities of daily living (ADLs)/self-care because they are not motivated, or not being aware of need to do those tasks in the setting of cognitive impairment or lack of insight.3

 Laboratory studies

-For agitation and aggression, the basic laboratory work-up would start with chemistry and complete blood count to evaluate for common metabolic or hematologic abnormalities.
+For agitation and aggression, the basic laboratory work-up would start with chemistry and complete blood count to evaluate for common metabolic, electrolyte, and/or hematologic derangements that might be contributing to behavior.
+A urinalysis and urine culture can provide information about potential bladder and urinary dysfunction.
 Other tests may be required to evaluate for specific metabolic problems and infectious issues.
-Cerebrospinal fluid analysis may be warranted, particularly if the underlying cause of the agitation or aggression is thought to be infectious, inflammatory, or related to a paraneoplastic syndrome.
+Cerebrospinal fluid analysis may be warranted, particularly if the underlying cause of the agitation or aggression is thought to be infectious, inflammatory, or related to a paraneoplastic syndrome affecting the central nervous system.12

 Imaging